 The Concurrent Enrollment Partnership Program provides secondary schools with the opportunity to expand their curriculum by scheduling KCKCC courses in conjunction with their regular class offerings.
-Students have the advantage of taking their classes right at the high school.
+Students have the advantage of taking their classes at the high school.
+Governance additional information and details on the enrollment process.

-Courses taught at the high school have identical course content to that of courses offered on campus and are evaluated by an Instructional Dean at the College before being implemented at the high school.
+Courses taught at the high school have identical course content to that of courses offered on campus and are evaluated by an Academic Dean at the College before being implemented at the high school.
 Faculty are evaluated and must meet the same criteria as instructors who teach on campus.

-Students interested in participating in the program should contact their high school counselor for additional information and details on the enrollment process.
+Students interested in participating in the program should contact their high school counselor for